 - Replace old windows and doors.
 While it may be expensive, replacing old windows and doors with new, more efficient windows is one of the most effective ways to increase the comfort and performance of your home.
 Old, drafty windows cause a great deal of energy loss regardless of the season.
 The difference in window performance from old to new can be extremely great.
 If you aren’t ready to make a big investment and replace your windows, there are some other options.
 At BelRed, we offer the very effective alternative to full window replacement—Indow Windows.
 These window inserts provide many of the benefits of brand new windows at a fraction of the cost of full replacement.

 In both the short and long term, weatherization can be one of the most cost-effective methods available to improve the comfort, health and energy efficiency of your home, and we offer a range of smarter solutions to help.
-As we’ve mentioned in the past, we’d be happy to perform a home energy assessment to get you started on the road to energy savings.
 Stay tuned for part two of our weatherization tips series coming your way shortly.